 Computed 2026-07-03 from NOAA stations 9437540, 9435380, 9432780, 9431647.

-All four are Exceptional, and July 13 is only the front edge; the deepest water comes on the 14th and 15th (see the ten deepest Exceptional windows below).
+All four were Exceptional, and July 13 was only the front edge; the deepest water came on the 14th and 15th (the ten deepest windows of the half-year, preserved below, all fell in this run).
 Day grids: Garibaldi, Newport, Charleston, Port Orford.

 | Station | Best day | Low (ft MLLW) | Low time | Score |